PrestonPeters/PrestonPeters/README.md

 Hey there!
 My name is Preston Peters.
 I am passionate about video games, technology, learning, and experimenting with technology in a variety of ways.
-I am proficient with coding in Java and C# and I have experience with Python, C, Javascript, and working with Node.js.
+I am proficient with coding in Java, Javascript, C#, HTML5, and CSS and I have experience with Python, Node.js, React, Docker, and web APIs.

 - Current Location: Saskatoon, Saskatchewan, Canada
 - Education: B.Sc.
 Computer Science (Great Distinction), University of Saskatchewan